snowplow-archive/snowplow.github.com/_posts/2015-10-15-snowplow-r72-great-spotted-kiwi-released.md

 category: Releases
 ---

 We are pleased to announce the release of Snowplow version 72 Great Spotted Kiwi.
-This release XXX.
+This release adds the ability to track clicks through the Snowplow Clojure Collector, adds a cookie extractor enrichment and introduces new deduplication queries leveraging R71's event fingerprint.

 The rest of this post will cover the following topics: